-As noted elsewhere herein, our Board of Directors retained Verisight in May 2012 to compile a survey of board of director compensation data from a peer group of companies.
-Verisight compiled board of director pay practice data from the same industry peer companies as were included in the Verisight report prepared in 2012 on executive officer compensation which was described above under "Compensation Discussion and Analysis-Peer Group Benchmarking" with the exception of two companies (Supreme Industries and Clarion Technologies) which did not have board pay data available.
+As noted elsewhere herein, our Board of Directors retained Verisight in May 2015 to compile a survey of board of director compensation data from a peer group of companies.
+Verisight compiled board of director pay practice data from the same industry peer companies as were included in the Verisight report prepared in May 2015 on executive officer compensation which was described above under "Compensation Discussion and Analysis-Peer Group Benchmarking".
 The data compiled by the survey included an analysis of retainer fees for board and committee service, meeting fees, chairperson fees and incentive compensation.
 Based upon the survey results, the overall compensation level of our directors was at or near the median compensation of the directors of the companies included in the survey, with equity compensation being below the median but cash incentive compensation exceeding the median.
-Our Board of Directors and our Compensation Committee discussed the results of this survey at meetings held in early fiscal 2013 and subsequently formally approved changes relating to the compensation of our directors that applied during fiscal years 2013 through 2015.
+Our Board of Directors and our Compensation Committee discussed the results of this survey at meetings held in early fiscal 2016 and subsequently formally approved changes relating to the compensation of our directors for fiscal 2016, which compensation components are described above.